What is an Annuity?

 Why Buy a Retirement Annuity?

-- You’re not comfortable with taking on your own investment decisions/risk, even if it means earning a return
+- You’re not comfortable with taking on your own investment decisions/risk

 - Your pension pot is small and wouldn’t last long in pension drawdown